 - “What about the surrogates?”.

 - The surrogate, or recipient mothers, are provided the best of care.
 A very high quality diet and loving care from trained professionals is a must.
 The dogs are kept inside a secured and safe facility where they are housed in social groups with toys and daily interaction with people who play with them, pet them and groom them.
-When a cloned puppy is delivered, the client has the option to adopt the surrogate as well so she can go home with the puppy.
-If the client chooses not to adopt the surrogate, they will be adopted to loving, forever homes.

 For more information on ViaGen Pets, simply contact 1-888-876-6104 or view our website at www.viagenpets.com.